 Vitalik Buterin has shown an insistent attitude in trying to solve the issue of high fees in Ethereum.

-The proposal would allow handling a larger amount of transactions per block in Ethereum.
+- The proposal would allow handling more transactions per block in Ethereum.

-Ethereum's blockchain currently weighs 318 GB, very close to Bitcoin's mark.
+- Ethereum’s blockchain currently weighs 318 GB, close to Bitcoin’s mark.

-Ethereum co-creator suggested a new Ethereum Improvement Proposal (EIP) increase the block size to 1 megabyte (Mb).
-Ethereum needs to find a solution for the high fees currently paid on this network specialized in Smart Contracts in the short or medium term.
+Bigger Ethereum Blocks: Buterin’s new proposal.
+Ethereum co-creator suggested a new Ethereum Improvement Proposal (EIP) to increase the block size to 1 megabyte (Mb).
+Ethereum needs to find a solution for the high fees on this network specialized in Smart Contracts in the short or medium term.

 EIP-4488, currently under discussion, was published last November 23 on GitHub.
 The motivation for the increase in block size focuses on making greater use of rollups or second-layer solutions.
-According to Buterin, they could reduce up to eight times the current fees.
+Buterin said they could reduce up to eight times the current fees.
 The new EIP will arrive before Ethereum 2.0.

 Blocks in Ethereum are now restricted simply by the total quantity of gas generated by each transaction.
-Gas is a measure of the computational cost required for a miner to validate a transaction.
+Gas measures the computational cost required for a miner to validate a transaction.
 Currently, the maximum amount of gas per block is 12,500,000.
-Miner's agreements set the gas price, determining whether to raise or lower it based on demand.
-One particular transaction on Ethereum - sending ether (ETH) from one wallet to another - typically takes up 21,000 in gas.
+Miner’s agreements set the gas price, determining whether to raise or lower it based on demand.
+One particular transaction on Ethereum – sending ether (ETH) from one wallet to another – typically takes up 21,000 in gas.

-Ethereum blocks, with their current size and a mining time of 12 seconds between blocks, can process near 15 transactions per second (TPS), according to Blockchair data.
+Ethereum blocks, with their current size and a mining time of 12 seconds between blocks, can process nearly 15 transactions per second (TPS), according to Blockchair data.
 An increase in block size could mean an increase in TPS.
-There are currently Rollup developments that handle many more TPS than the main Ethereum network processes.
+Rollup developments currently handle many more TPS than the main Ethereum network processes.
 ZkSync 2.0 promises, when the network activates it, to process more than 20,000 TPS.

-Increasing Ethereum's block size would allow more room for this second-layer solution since there is more space for processing rollup information.
+Increasing Ethereum’s block size would allow more room for this second-layer solution since there is more space for processing rollup information.
 However, the increase would not be easy.
-Mining a block every 12 seconds with a weight of 1 Mb would mean that the blockchain would grow three terabytes per year, or according to Buterin, in more favorable scenarios, one terabyte per year.
+Mining a block every 12 seconds with a weight of 1 Mb would mean that the blockchain would grow three terabytes per year or, according to Buterin, one terabyte per year in more favorable scenarios.
 Blockchain size could pose a challenge for new nodes connecting to the network and needing to audit such amounts of data.

-For now, the EIP is being debated and is still some time away from being approved.
-However, as demonstrated in the proposal's discussion thread, several developers have given their thumbs up to this enhancement for Ethereum.
-If accepted, it's unclear how this EIP would be implemented on Ethereum, as it might be a hard fork or a soft fork.
+The EIP is being debated and is still some time away from approval.
+However, as demonstrated in the proposal’s discussion thread, several developers have given their thumbs up to this enhancement for Ethereum.
+If accepted, it’s unclear how this EIP would be implemented on Ethereum, as it might be a hard or soft fork.